DataDog/integrations-extras/go_pprof_scraper/README.md

 This check collects profiles from Go applications which expose the [`/debug/pprof`][1] endpoint.

 **NOTE**: Prefer instrumenting services with the [dd-trace-go][12] profiling client library.
-The client library offers better integration with other Datadog services, such as through [code hotspots and enpoint filtering][13].
+The client library offers better integration with other Datadog services, such as through [code hotspots and endpoint filtering][13].
-This integration should be used for services for which you do not control the source code.
+Use this integration for services for which you do not control the source code.

-**NOTE**: Using this integration will result in billing for hosts under Datadog's [Continuous Profiler][10] service.
+**NOTE**: Using this integration results in billing for hosts under Datadog's [Continuous Profiler][10] service.
 For more on Continuous Profiler billing, consult our [billing documentation][11].

 ## Setup